Posted on 29 September 2017

 The founders joined Elaine to unveil a commemorative plaque which will go on display at Hyde’s head office and meet fellow long-serving staff and board members, both past and present.

 Elaine said: “Celebrating our 50th anniversary has allowed us the time to look back.
 We are proud to have grown from our first house in South East London in 1967 to a social business with around 50,000 homes.
-Every working day we house 31 new people.
+Every working day we house 11 families.

 “But we are also looking forward.
 We want Hyde to continue to be as successful over the next 50 years – and in these uncertain economic times we want to be sure that we deliver our ambitions: to offer our residents a decent home, with easy to use services, in the most efficient way possible.
 We also want to increase the number of homes we manage and we will do this by generating more revenue and a larger surplus to reinvest into building more homes.”